ascetic-al/basic-programs/README.md

-This is a repository for the simple programs I wrote in Python when drilling my skills.
+This is a repository for the simple programs I wrote while drilling my skills.